EdDaWord/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/extended-design-tokens.md

 3. If creating custom tokens targeting a particular platform, always look for a fallback in the existing set

-4. Example: Ensure token extensions fall back to a related control token
+    a.
+Example: Ensure token extensions fall back to a related control token

-5. Don’t maintain copies of Fluent tokens directly as they are subject to change
+4. Don’t maintain copies of Fluent tokens directly as they are subject to change

-6. Consider creating a “proxy” internal tokens API that merges Fluent tokens and custom product tokens
+5. Consider creating a “proxy” internal tokens API that merges Fluent tokens and custom product tokens

-7. Clearly denote tokens that are custom and not part of Fluent.
+6. Clearly denote tokens that are custom and not part of Fluent.
 Example locations to clarify:

-8. Figma
+    a.
+Figma

-9. Code comments
+    b.
+Code comments

-10. Typings
+    c.
+Typings

 Appendix